Xbox Series X vs. Xbox Series S: Which Xbox should you buy?

 Xbox Series X vs. Xbox Series S: Price

-You can make plenty of arguments about how the Xbox Series X does more to earn its price, or how "price" and "value" aren't the same thing, or how the Xbox Series S might not be as useful in the long term.
+You can make plenty of arguments about how the Xbox Series X does more to earn its price, how "price" and "value" aren't the same thing, or how the Xbox Series S's lack of power is becoming a hindrance.
 But for right now, the Series S is $200 cheaper than the flagship Xbox, and that might make a big difference, depending on your budget and your current entertainment setup.

-However, the price comparison is made slightly tricker by the fact both consoles are now starting to go on sale now they've been on the market for a few years.
-We've seen the Xbox Series X drop as low as $349, while the Xbox Series S has tumbled ever closer to $200 at a lowest price of $239.
-If you can grab the Series X during a seasonal sales event, it's price becomes pretty compelling for all that extra power.
+However, the price comparison is made slightly trickier by the fact both consoles are now starting to go on sale after being on the market for a few years.
+We've seen the Xbox Series X drop as low as $349, while the Xbox Series S has tumbled down to a lowest price of $239.
+If you can grab the Series X during a seasonal sales event, its price becomes pretty compelling for all that extra power.

 Xbox Series X vs. Xbox Series S: Performance

 Whereas the Xbox Series S has a clear price advantage, the Xbox Series X has a clear hardware advantage.
-While the two systems have the same CPU, they have different storage and RAM capacities.
+While the two systems have the same CPU, they have different storage and RAM capacities (on the base models, the Xbox Series S 1TB resolves the former discrepancy).
 There's also a significant difference in the two consoles' GPUs.
 Consult the chart below for a full breakdown of Xbox Series X vs. Xbox Series S specs:

 In our tests, the Xbox Series X performed better than the Xbox Series S across the board — not surprising, considering the Series X's hardware.
 While the Xbox Series S has 4K upscaling and HDR features, it's not quite the same thing as having a native 4K display.
 The Xbox Series X supports ray-tracing on a huge variety of games, while the Series S has much more limited ray-tracing support.
 The Series X also has much better draw distance in optimized games.